Browser does not support script.

 General entry advice Bachelor’s degree with 2:1 honours (or overseas equivalent).
 Applicants with a 2:2 (or overseas equivalent) considered if offering significant work experience in a related field.
 A degree level professional qualification in an appropriate subject, normally with some experience in the broad field of public health (or primary care for MPH (Primary Care) applicants) will also be considered.
 For the Master of Public Health degree, rather than the Public Health MSc, students should normally be, or have been, employed in a public health agency.
 Full-time students who have not been employed with a public health agency can satisfy this requirement by undertaking their dissertation within a public health agency, such as the Department of Primary Care and Public Health Sciences at King's College London.
 Some full-time students from overseas undertake their dissertation project in their home country.
 English language proficiency requirements apply for international students: please see this page for more information. http://www.kcl.ac.uk/study/pg/admissions/requirements/language.aspx.
 For this programme we would like applicants to have met (and to supply evidence for) the required standard of English Language at the time they submit their application

-An application fee of £40 applies (non-refundable).
+Applications must be made online using King's online application portal and a non-refundable application fee of £40 applies.
 Your application will be assessed by two academics (Admissions Tutors).
 Shortlisted home candidates may be interviewed in person, and shortlisted overseas candidates may be interviewed by telephone.
 All shortlisted candidates are asked to complete a short numerical reasoning test, which must be completed and passed in order for an offer to be made.
 We aim to process all applications within eight weeks, but please bear in mind that this programme attracts a very large number of applications.
 During holiday periods, applications may take longer to process.

 We encourage applicants to use the personal statement to set out: